 Starting your own business shows initiative, drive, and real business acumen.
 Perhaps you have now sold the company, or maybe your venture wasn’t as successful as you had hoped, but your new potential employer should recognise the determination it takes to try to start your own company.

 6. Salary increments are not very likely.

-While a salary isn’t everything in a job, it can be a major part of leaving a company.
-If your current boss ignores your questions concerning a pay rise, or there is no option for a salary increase in the future, looking elsewhere for more financial incentives is completely understandable.
+While a salary isn’t everything in a job, it can be a significant part of leaving a company.
+If your current boss ignores your questions concerning a pay rise, or there is no option for a salary increase in the future, looking elsewhere for more financial incentives is entirely understandable.

 7. You are burnt out.

-If you start to feel like you ‘hate’ everything about your job, it’s possible you are completely burnt out.
+If you start to feel like you ‘hate’ everything about your job, you may be feeling burnt out.
 It may be the office politics, the workload, the stress levels, or something else, but if you get to this stage, it can be better for you and your company to start afresh somewhere new.